mle86/php-wq/README.md

 ```

 And that's it.
-(Obviously, that's an extremely simplified example for the sake of brevity;
+(Obviously, that's an extremely simplified example for the sake of brevity.)
- in a real-world application, one should definitely not use `mail()` anymore.)

 The `AbstractJob` class already implements the `Job` and the built-in `\Serializable` interfaces.